-The first Icelandic exodus happened in the late 19th century, when more than twenty percent of Iceland's population came to Canada after a volcanic eruption crippled their economy and livestock industry.
-They left an isolated place of unearthly beauty for an isolated place of ungodly cold—even by their standards.
-After learning how to fish in lakes covered in metre-thick ice, survivors went on to found New Iceland, an area spanning from Gimli north 60 kilometres to Hecla, and now it’s the largest Icelandic community outside of Iceland.
+The first Icelandic exodus happened in the late 19th century, when more than twenty percent of Iceland’s population came to Canada after a volcanic eruption crippled their economy and livestock industry.
+After learning how to fish in lakes covered in metre-thick ice, survivors went on to found New Iceland, an area spanning from Gimli north 60 kilometers to Hecla, and now it’s the largest Icelandic community outside of Iceland.
 In 2015, Gimli celebrated 140 years of Icelandic heritage.

-Fast forward to present day and Manitoba is channelling New Iceland more than ever.
-On an exploratory trip, I find this recursive nostalgia extends beyond Gimli to other Icelandic-Manitoban towns in the Interlake (so-called because the region’s position between two massive lakes), and to Winnipeg where a new generation is celebrating its Icelandic heritage in measures that stand out even in multiculti Manitoba.
+Fast forward to present day and Manitoba is channeling New Iceland more than ever.
+On an exploratory trip, I find this recursive nostalgia extends beyond Gimli to other Icelandic-Manitoban towns in the Interlake (so-called because the region’s position between two massive lakes), and to Winnipeg where a new generation is celebrating its Icelandic heritage in measures that stand out even in multicultural Manitoba.

 Among Manitoba’s Icelandic luminaries are John K. Samson, front man of Canadian folk-punk group the Weatherthans; filmmaker Guy Maddin, whose myth-making movies My Winnipeg and Tales of the Gimli Hospital are tied to his Icelandic-Manitoban childhood; and intermedia artist Freya Björg Olafson, co-founder of Núna, a Canadian-Icelandic arts festival.